-Candidates will also complete a Master's Project which provides the opportunity to intensively explore current research on a teaching-related topic.
+Candidates will also complete a Master's Project which provides the opportunity to intensively explore current research on a teaching-related topic of keen interest to the candidate.

 At Evergreen, a student's transcript for each quarter of work is comprised of a narrative evaluation written by the faculty member, a self-evaluation written by the student and a course description.
 The faculty's narrative evaluation always concludes with a list of "credit equivalencies"-a list of subjects covered during the quarter and the number of credit hours assigned to each subject.
 These are intended to translate interdisciplinary studies into credits and course titles earned at other institutions.